Fresh-Technology/mobile-ui-interview-project/README.md

    - We recommend the [Open Brewery DB API](https://www.openbrewerydb.org/documentation)
 3. Display data from that API.
 4. Enable a detail view of some entity returned from the API.
-5. The applicatiom must run on both iOS and Android emulators.
+5. The application must run on both iOS and Android emulators.

 ## Code Expectations